kyle-n/HighlightedTextEditor/README.md

 ## Presets

-I've included a few useful presets for syntax highlighting.
+I've included a few useful presets for syntax highlighting as static vars on `[HighlightRule]`.
 If you have ideas for other useful presets, please feel free to [open a pull request](https://github.com/kyle-n/HighlightedTextEditor/pulls) with your preset code.

 Current presets include: